T3Voila/templavoilaplus/README.md

 ## What may come next after v12

 Nobody knows and it depends on the requests from outside, from the community, from you.
+Planned is TV+ v14 which will be compatible to TYPO3 v14.

 ## How is the configuration handling differently